 I saw nothing to argue with in Lexington's comments, but I was much more interested in Hofstadter's original essay.
 Though it might have been focused on the John Birch Right of the early 1960s, Hofstadter was careful to describe paranoia as a style, not restricted to Right or Left, religious or atheistic, techno-scientific or luddite.
 The mindset is alive and well today, and Hofstadter's description of it remains articulate, accurate, and even witty.BACK_TO_TOP

-* GM ON THE HOME TURF: The development of plant genetic modification has led to a strong backlash from activists, but as reported in a WIRED Online article ("Turf Warrior" by David Wolman), not everyone is intimidated.
+* GM ON THE HOME TURF: The development of plant genetic modification has led to a strong backlash from activists, but as reported in an article from WIRED.com ("Turf Warrior" by David Wolman), not everyone is intimidated.
 The article took a closeup of Jim Hagedorn, the aggressive CEO of lawn giant ScottsMiracle-Gro, who has a simple wish: "I'd like to see biotech in every backyard."

 Hagedorn is a 50-year-old ex-USAF F-16 pilot who has a stable of muscle cars, and he's not soft-pedaling his ideas.
 The lawn industry is a big business, with worldwide revenues of about $7 billion USD a year, and ScottsMiracle-Gro raking in about a third of that -- $2.4 billion USD a year.
 The company didn't get that big without being energetic.
 Hagedorn states that homeowners trying to take care of their lawns face three problems: watering, maintenance, and weeds: "Solve those three issues and you're a friggin' hero!"
 The problem is that environmentalists, government regulators, and a public jumpy over GM may not all see him as so heroic.